Hope of Israel Ministries (Ecclesia of YEHOVAH):

 During the "Day of the LORD" -- a "day" equals a "year" in fulfillment, so this "Day of the LORD" will most likely last about one literal year -- YEHOVAH God Himself will begin to "judge" the nations and send plagues upon the earth.
 These plagues will be introduced by seven trumpets which will be blown by angels, introducing seven plagues which will be poured out on the world (see Revelation 8-9).
 Notice -- there are many trumpets blown -- each one being a "call to repentance," as it were -- and a warning that YEHOVAH God is sending another plague upon the earth!
 There are six trumpet plagues announced.

-The Feast of Trumpets represents the day of TRUMPETS, which pictures the last trumpet BLOWN in the book of Revelation (Revelation 8-7), the seventh trumpet-plague of the "Day of the Lord," the time when the Messiah arrives and is enthroned in preparation for the Judgment Day.
+The Feast of Trumpets represents the day of TRUMPETS, which pictures the last trumpet BLOWN in the book of Revelation (Revelation 8-7), the seventh trumpet-plague of the "Day of the LORD," the time when YEHOVAH God is enthroned in preparation for His return and the Judgment Day.
 The "trumpets" are warning blasts, a call to repentance, and a warning of impending calamities.
 Each trumpet blast, starting on Nisan 1, will be accompanied by a divinely sent PLAGUE to convince mankind that YEHOVAH God means business! (see Revelation 8-9).
 They are a warning, sent by a loving God who doesn't desire to have to punish His people Israel, but who will not put up with sin and rebellion any longer.
-The "trumpets" -- plural -- lead up to the soon-coming JUDGMENT, which will occur when Yeshua the Messiah arrives on this earth to set up the Kingdom of YEHOVAH God in preparation for the judgment of His people Israel presided over by the Messiah (see Revelation 11:15-19).
+The "trumpets" -- plural -- lead up to the soon-coming JUDGMENT, which will occur when YEHOVAH God arrives on this earth to set up His Kingdom in preparation for the judgment of His people Israel presided over by the Messiah (see Revelation 11:15-19).